jmelchio/typescript-tic-tac-toe/README.md

 create-react-app my-app --scripts-version=react-scripts-ts
 ```

-After that I've take the code from the React [tutorial](https://reactjs.org/tutorial/tutorial.html) and started converting it to TypeScript.
+After that I've taken the code from the React [tutorial](https://reactjs.org/tutorial/tutorial.html) and started converting it to TypeScript.